Georgia Film Academy

 This is an exciting time for the film and TV industry in Georgia.
 Our climate, beautiful and varied settings, airport connections to major cities, and tax incentives have put Georgia in third place behind Canada and California as locations with the most film and TV production in North America, and fifth place internationally.
 Georgia is known as a “Camera Ready State.”
 The film industry generated $9.5 billion for the Georgia economy in the 2017 fiscal year.
 Although shows such as The Walking Dead and Stranger Things are well-known as Georgia-based productions, there are thousands more, such as Marvel movies Black Panther and Ant Man.

-However, the growth of the film industry means a demand for trained “below the line” workers in camera work, editing, makeup, set design, grip work, and electrical wiring.
-The Georgia Film Academy was created as a joint venture of the University System and the Technical College System to develop a structured, credit-based way to prepare workers for the film industry.
+The growth of the film industry means a demand for trained “below the line” workers in camera work, editing, makeup, set design, grip work, and electrical wiring.
+The Georgia Film Academy was created to develop a structured, credit-based way to prepare workers for the film industry.

 GFAC 2010: GFA Specialty Craft Course – Set Construction & Scenic Painting (6 hours)